Related Links

 Description

-Introduction to Creative Writing (1).
 Experimentation and practice in writing poetry, fiction, and nonfiction.
 Readings to suggest and illustrate forms and techniques.
 (2A) May be taken for credit only once.
 Offered each semester.
-Prerequisite: English 190 or Comparative Literature 190.
-NOTE: This course may be taken without the prerequisite with the permission of the instructor.

 Offerings